To the editor of THE EAGLE:

 There are many ways to make small changes and improve the service.
 Having service available until 8 or 9 p.m. or later Saturday service or added Sunday service would be steps in the right direction.
 A cost reduction and/or half- hour runs, instead of hour runs on weekends, would be appreciated as well.

 The Berkshire Regional Transit Authority (BRTA) has done a great job in trying to come up with new routes and ideas to improve the service.
 It is trying new routes with the support Berkshire Community College, Massachusetts College of Liberal Arts and Williams College to help students get around effectively.
 A new fare system is tentatively in place to cut the cost for customers, especially those who use transit multiple times a week.
 The BRTA is also working hard on extending operating hours and/or adding more runs for shorter wait times.
-The downfall is it can’t afford to expand operations in those ways at this time because of inadequate funding.

 In March a proposed bill by Gov. Patrick called for a $1 billion increase in funding for transportation across the state over the next 10 years.
 That bill was later rejected by legislative leaders and replaced with a $500 million deal over the next few years.
 Even though Patrick vetoed the bill in July, the majority vote overruled his veto.